-Alaska Airlines already flies service animals in training free of charge that are being delivered to their new owner/handler’s home.
+Alaska Airlines already flies service animals in training free of charge when they fly to their new homes.

 “Making travel easier for our customers is a mantra at Alaska Airlines,” said Len Wolford, Alaska Airlines passenger service policy and procedure specialist.
 “When Guide Dogs for the Blind asked us to adopt a policy that would welcome ‘dogs in training’ on our planes, we responded quickly and waived our standard fee to allow service dogs-in-training to travel free of charge.”

-Allowing service dogs in training to fly for free will encourage more trainers to bring them on planes, which in turn will give the dogs some flying experience before they take their person on a plane for the first time.
+Eliminating the pet fee for service dogs in training will encourage more trainers to bring them on planes.
+This will give the dogs some flying experience before they take their person on a plane for the first time.

-Event volunteers including captain Brian Horton and flight attendants Shirley Purkey, Patrick Inouye, Carole Scallon, and Desiree Endert.
+Event volunteers included captain Brian Horton and flight attendants Shirley Purkey, Patrick Inouye, Carole Scallon, and Desiree Endert.
 Participants were led through a flight simulation that included boarding and deplaning, a safety briefing, inflight announcements, and snacks.
-P

-They were also invited to tour the plane, which for the visually impaired meant touching the landing gear and visiting the flight deck, lavatories and galley.
-They took participants through the seat layout, showed them the call button and knobs above the seat, and let them tour the lavatory to help prepare them for a “real life” flying experience.
+Alaska Air also invited them to tour the plane.
+Those who were visually impaired touched the landing gear and visiting the flight deck, lavatories and galley.
+They also took participants through the seat layout, showed them the call button and knobs above the seat.